 — Song of Solomon 8:6–7 (excerpts)

 Musically, an ominous pedal point on the low F creates a sense of eternity and a solid foundation throughout the work.
 The basses sing this pedal point throughout the entire work, resulting in a 6 ½ minute crescendo, until the work settles to a close, as if being laid in a grave.
 Perhaps the reader will agree with me that the effect of the low F is stunning?
 The repetition of Alleluia, sometimes in a major melodic figure and sometimes minor, serves both as a melodic theme and textual “touch point” throughout.
-Especially notable for the mourners is how Tavener sets the word “life” apart as its own phrase (at 3:40 in the following recording).
+Especially notable for the mourners is how Tavener sets the word “life” apart as its own phrase.
 In contrast to numerous long phrases, the word “life” stands in isolation: “Alleluia / LIFE! / A shadow and a dream.”
 It’s as if Jesus Himself is speaking in the midst of the darkness, “I am the way and the truth and the life.”
 The gradual ascent of the soul into heaven is evident as the piece swells and the dynamic level peaks at the eschatological proclamation of the Son of Man, “Come, enjoy rewards and crowns I have prepared for you.”

 Alleluia!
 May flights of angels sing thee to thy rest.